osinstom/ngsdn-tutorial/EXERCISE-2.md

 The contents of the response should now be easier to read.
 Scroll down to the first `interface`.
 Is the interface enabled?
 What is the speed of the port?

+  * enabled, 10GB

 ------

 *Extra credit:* Can you find `in-pkts`?
 If not, why do you think they are missing?

+  * we didn't ask for it?

 -------